Look Closely at Your Real Estate Contract Before Buying A Home

 - Contingencies based on the sale of your current home: You may be able to word a contract so using the sale of your own home as a condition of the offer.

 When negotiating offers and drawing up contracts related to the buying or selling of a home or property, it is important to have an experienced New York real estate attorney on your side, protecting your interests.
-Call or contact Cavallo & Cavallo online today and request a consultation in our Bronx or New Rochelle office to get the legal guidance you need to make a sound investment.
+Call or contact Cavallo & Cavallo online today and request a consultation in our Bronx or Westchester office to get the legal guidance you need to make a sound investment.